ubccr/xdmod-ondemand/docs/upgrade.md

 /pun/sys/dashboard/noVNC-[version]/vnc.html?[params]&commit=Launch+[app]
 ```

 Previously, these page loads were mapped to the `sys/dashboard` application.
-In
-this release, they are mapped to the value of `[app]`.
-For example, a page load
+This release fixes this to map them to the value of `[app]`.
+For example, a
-with a request path having the following form will be mapped to the application
+page load with a request path that has the following form will be mapped to the
-`Desktop`:
+application `Desktop`:

 ```
 /pun/sys/dashboard/noVNC-1.3.0/vnc.html?[params]&commit=Launch+Desktop